 The high-efficiency models convert up to 90-97% which can make a huge difference in the long run.
 The initial price may be a bit higher, but it can often be made up through tax rebates and other forms of compensation.
 Financing is also available.

-Consumers can do their furnace efficiency calculations or use available online tools.
+Consumers can do their own calculations or use available online tools.
 This will determine how much will be saved regarding real dollars and cents.
-So an 80 furnace versus a 90 furnace might be the right decision point since that means a 10 percent overall difference in the loss of energy that the homeowner pays for.
+So an 80 versus a 90 furnace might be the right decision point since that means a 10 percent overall difference in the loss of energy that the homeowner pays for.

 One can use the total energy used each month as a starting point.
 This will help to calculate the savings that would be had from the 90 furnaces by comparison.
 Similar calculations can be made for other variants as needed.